 8. Lake Burley Griffin

-National Carillon with cloudy sky at sunset, Lake Burley Griffin, Canberra, Australia.
+National Carillon, Lake Burley Griffin, Canberra, Australia.

-National Carillon with cloudy sky at sunset, Lake Burley Griffin, Canberra, Australia.
+National Carillon, Lake Burley Griffin, Canberra, Australia.

 This artificial lake is the centerpiece of Canberra, offering recreational activities like cycling, walking, and paddle boating.
 The lake’s shores are dotted with monuments, artworks, and eateries, making it a popular spot for both relaxation and activity.